 The co-occurrence of eating disorders (EDs) and substance use disorder (SUDs) is high.
 50 percent of individuals with an eating disorder will abuse alcohol or an illicit substance compared with 9 percent of those in the general population.
 35 percent of alcohol or illicit substance abusers have an eating disorder while the prevalence in the general population for eating disorders is 3 percent.

-Individuals who have an eating disorder and abuse drugs and alcohol experience higher levels of eating disorder symptoms, poorer outcomes, higher relapse rates, increased medical complications, increased psychopathology, longer recovery times and poorer functioning in general.
+Individuals who have an eating disorder and abuse drugs and alcohol experience higher levels of eating disorder symptoms, poorer outcomes, higher relapse rates, increased medical complications, increased psychopathology,

 Given these statistics, the importance of screening for both disorders, when someone presents for treatment with either one, cannot be overstated.
 Unfortunately, treatment centers need to up their game in this area.
 A National Treatment Center Study found that of 351 publicly funded SUD programs only 16 percent offered treatment for co-occurring eating disorders and only half screened for eating disorders in their patient assessment.
 Only 3 percent of SUD treatment centers in this study had a formal arrangement with an ED treatment center or provider.